Demian Maia

-After a successful BJJ and submission grappling career, winning the Pan-American Championship and the ADCC Submission Fighting World Championship, Maia transitioned into MMA in 2001 becoming one of the greatest grapplers in MMA history.

 Maia competed in both the Welterweight and Middleweight divisions of the Ultimate Fighting Championship (UFC).
 He has competed in two UFC title fights, losing against Anderson Silva for the UFC Middleweight Championship in 2010 and Tyron Woodley for the UFC Welterweight Championship in 2017.
+In submission grappling, Maia has won gold medals at the ADCC World Championships, the World Jiu-Jitsu Cup, and Pan-American Championships.

 Background

-Born in São Paulo, Brazil, Maia trained in Judo as a child.
+Born in São Paulo, Brazil, Maia trained in judo as a child.
 He began at the age of four and trained until he was six.
-When he became a teenager, he also began studying Kung Fu and Karate.
-By age nineteen, Maia was introduced to Brazilian Jiu-Jitsu by his cousin.
+When he became a teenager, he also began studying kung fu and karate.
+By age nineteen, Maia was introduced to Brazilian jiu-jitsu by his cousin.
 After four years and seven months, Demian received his black belt.
 Demian Maia finished college and graduated with a degree in journalism.
-He is currently a fifth-degree black belt in Brazilian Jiu-Jitsu and has won several major tournaments under Team Brasa.
-Maia has previously credited a three-hour private lesson he once took with Rickson Gracie as one of the moments that had the biggest impact on his approach to Jiu-Jitsu and changed it entirely.
+As of 2021, he is a fifth-degree black belt in Brazilian jiu-jitsu and has won several major tournaments with Team Brasa.
+Maia has previously credited a three-hour private lesson he once took with Rickson Gracie as one of the moments that had the biggest impact on his approach to jiu-jitsu and changed it entirely.

-He won the 77–87 kg weight division at 2007 ADCC Submission Wrestling World Championship, defeating Yushin Okami, Rafael Lovato, and Tarsis Humphres before armbarring Flavio Almeida in the finals.
-He also won the 2007 Super Challenge under 83 kg belt, defeating Vitelmo Kubis Bandeira by rear naked choke and Gustavo Machado by a judges decision before going on to defeat Fabio Negao by guillotine choke in the finals.
-On the heels of his ADCC Championship in 2007, Maia released an instructional DVD series titled The Science of Jiu-Jitsu I & II in collaboration with the World Martial Arts company.

-Maia's grappling prowess is so highly regarded among MMA fighters that noted heavyweight submission artist and fellow BJJ black belt Frank Mir hired him as his head jiu-jitsu coach prior to his UFC 100 title fight with Brock Lesnar.
-Mir credits Maia with bringing Mir's jiu-jitsu skills to different levels, saying "I thought I was actually good at it until I started rolling with him."